charlottedhu/free_tickets_paris/README.md

 ![affluence_we](img/affluence_we.png)

 We do not have access to capacity and infrastructure budget, so the recommendations we made could be more precise, but based on the insights we have, and because week-ends represent around 20% of the traffic, we can say that if IDFM wants to test gratuity, it could be interesting to focus this test on week-ends only.
 Some cities already offer this type of gratuity, like Nantes for example, although the city is way smaller than Paris.

+<ins>**SECOND AXIS : IMPACT OF THE GRATUITY ON BUDGET**</ins> 💰